 Fats, Oils, & Grease (FOG) Elimination Program

-Joseph Gangler, FOG Prevention Program Technician
+Joseph Gangler, FOG Prevention Program Coordinator

-We need your help to prevent Fats, Oils and Grease from causing blockages in the sewer system.
+We need your help to prevent Fats, Oils, and Grease from causing blockages in the sewer system.

-Sewer overflows can cause major health concerns, expensive cleanups and environmental damage.
-Sewage can back up into your business or flow into area streets, parks, yards, lakes and streams.
+Sewer overflows can cause major health concerns, expensive cleanups, and environmental damage.
+Sewage can back up into your business or flow into area streets, parks, yards, lakes, and streams.
 When overflows happen the cleanups are usually expensive for businesses and increase operational costs for the sewer service providers.

 What are the main culprits for these messes?

-In most cases they are fats, oils and grease-all of which clog pipes.
+In most cases, they are fats, oils, and grease-all of which clog pipes.
 The main sources of these include food scraps, butter and margarine, dairy products, cooking oils, sauces and greasy leftovers.